gaurang/voyager/README.md

 # It contains
- Rest API for Android booking
+ Rest API for Android booking \n
  Web interface for admin/costomer/driver
  Android app for Customer
  android app for Driver